 - Trust: Closely connected to patience is a sense of trust in the nature of things.
 When we exercise patience, we strengthen our trust in ourselves and our environment.
 Eventually leaves will be on the trees again.
 Eventually it will get warmer.
 Eventually the holiday will start.
 With this knowing, grown from experience, knowledge and deep insight into the course of life and the guarantee of change, life can become much more at ease and more satisfying.
 It also gives us confidence that we can be with this time of transition and can live with patience and awaken curiosity – without waiting for something to arrive.
 Now is good enough.

 - Joy of Life: It can be very enriching and fulfilling to watch nature blossom.
 A walk in the woods, a deliberate view of the treetops, special care for the houseplant, an awakening for the twittering of birds – there is so much to discover when we open our senses.
 Opening the eyes again and again, widening the gaze (and releasing it from the square technical devices in front of us), letting the silence of nature affect us.
 Many studies prove the calming effect of nature on the state of the human mind.

 A mindful walk in nature is nourishing for our body and mind.
-This could be a good moment to go for a long walk using your beginner's mind.
 In our seasonal retreats we offer guided walks involving all the senses in beautiful surroundings.
-You can find out more about our upcoming retreats here.
+Now could also be a good moment to go for a long walk on your own using your beginner's mind.